 Alfred Hitchcock directed North by Northwest, in which Roger Thornhill (Cary Grant) is an everyman who gets mistaken for George Kaplan, an American spy, by a couple of foreign spies.
 They abduct him and bring him to the house of Lester Townsend, a United Nations diplomat.
 A man posing as Townsend, but who is really Phillip Vandamm (James Mason), the head of the spy ring, interrogates him and then tries to have him killed.
 He escapes from them, but in the process of trying to figure out what is going on, ends up being accused of murdering the real Townsend.
 Now the police are after him as well as the spies.
 Then we find out that there is no spy named Kaplan.
 He is the creation of an intelligence agency for the purpose of keeping the foreign spies from suspecting the real agent on the case.
 That agent proves to be Eve Kendall (Eva Marie Saint), Vandamm’s mistress.
 She and Roger fall in love, but out of necessity she betrays him.
 When he finds out she is a good spy and is in danger, he rescues her.

-But once you have seen the entire movie, it becomes possible to look at his situation objectively, or rather, from the point of view of the foreign spies.
-And that is when you realize that the movie makes no sense whatsoever.
 First of all, there is no reason why Vandamm would pretend to be Townsend, the United Nations diplomat.
 After all, if Roger were a spy named Kaplan, he would know he was talking to Vandamm and not Townsend.
 So who is Vandamm trying to fool?

 Second, when Roger escapes, he comes back the next day with the local police, and a woman pretending to be Mrs. Townsend is fully prepared for this, pretending that Roger just got a little intoxicated and is confused about what happened the night before.
 Now, if Roger were a real spy named Kaplan, he would not have come back with the local police.
 If he came back at all, it would be with the F.B.I., and they would not doubt his story.
 More likely, Kaplan would simply report back to his superiors that the spies knew who he was, had tried to kill him, and ask for directions on how to proceed.
 In all likelihood, his identity having been discovered, he would be reassigned.